yunmiju/Reservation-Cancellation-Prediction/README.md

 This project applies machine learning techniques to make predictive decisions, ultimately enabling hotel owners to better understand reservation cancellation patterns and adjust their strategies accordingly.

-## Setting/env
+## Setting

-Please download env.yml then create envioronment by 'conda env create -f env.yml' Activate the envioronment env
+Please download env.yml then create envioronment by 'conda env create -f env.yml' Run the project on the env.

 ## Libraries